chmouel/gnome-next-meeting-applet/README.md

 ## Compatibility

+Works with Gnome!!

+It was tested as semi working on [polybar](https://github.com/polybar/polybar), it only shows an icon but you can click on it to show your next meetings.
+Make sure you have `tray_position = position` in your polybar config to enable it.

-Works with Gnome tho!! but probably works with other DE/WM supporting appindicator, feel free to [let me know](https://github.com/chmouel/gnome-next-meeting-applet/issues/new) if it does so I can add it to the list.
+Probably works with other DE/WM supporting appindicator, feel free to [let me know](https://github.com/chmouel/gnome-next-meeting-applet/issues/new) if it does so I can add it to the list.